A Five-Week Journey

 Discover the Joy Within

-This lunar month, known as Adar, has long been a time to cultivate joy.
-Even in the most difficult times, Jewish wisdom teaches us that joy is within reach.
+This lunar month of Adar is a time to cultivate joy—Jewish wisdom teaches that even in difficult times, joy is always within reach.

 What does “joy” really mean?

-What do we do with this paradox?
-How can we make space to be joyous?
-Let's start by redefining what “joy” means.
+So how do we hold this paradox?
+How can we make space for joy?

 Let's take joy seriously.